 If you do not attend class, it does not constitute course withdrawal.
-Failure to provide official notice of withdrawal may result in you receiving a grade of "F" in the course.
+Failure to provide official notice of withdrawal may result receiving a grade of "F" in the course.
 This Tuition Responsibility Schedule is specific to this program, which is separate and sometimes different from the University’s Tuition Responsibility Schedule.

-Most MBA-PM students will enroll in one or two courses per semester, often coupled with an intersession course in fall and spring semesters.
-Students considering enrolling in more than two courses per semester should discuss this decision with their advisor given the intense workload required for successful completion.
+Most students will enroll in one or two courses per semester, often coupled with an intersession course in fall and spring semesters.
+Students considering enrolling in more than two concurrent courses in a semester should discuss this decision with their advisor, given the intense workload required for successful completion.

-Students are not allowed to take any courses that meet on the same day or night.
+Students are not allowed to take two courses that meet within the same day/night.
 This includes courses where only one of the days or nights overlap.

-Summer: Students are allowed to take 3 courses (9 semester hours) in summer when they are actually in no more than 2 courses at any point in time (one course ends before the next one starts).
+Summer: Students are allowed to take 3 courses (9 semester hours) in summer session, with no more than 2 concurrent courses at any point in time (one course ends before the next one starts).

 Fall & Spring (excluding Intersession): Students may enroll in 2 concurrent courses.
-With prior approval, students may enroll in 3 courses concurrently if they meet all of the following:
+With prior approval, students may enroll in 3 courses concurrently if they meet all of the following criteria:

-- completed at least 6 hours in the program
+- Have completed at least 6 hours in the program

-- received grades of B or better in all MBA course work or earned an MBA grade-point average of 3.5 or above
+- Have received grades of B or better in all MBA course work and earned a GPA of 3.5 or above in MBA course work